corda/corda/docs/source/clientrpc.rst

 RPC security management
 -----------------------

-Setting the ``rpcUsers`` field provides a simple way of granting RPC permissions to a fixed set of users, but has some obvious shortcomings.
+Setting ``rpcUsers`` provides a simple way of granting RPC permissions to a fixed set of users, but has some obvious shortcomings.
 To support use cases aiming for higher security and flexibility, Corda offers additional security features such as: